 Appropriately Uses Anti-Psychotic Medication

-This figure is an indication of the percent of long-term patients receiving antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these medications are being used only where medically required.
-In limited situations, excessive reliance on these medications may mean that a nursing home is using these medications to subdue residents.
+This indicates the percentage of patients who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to make sure these medications are being used only where medically required.
+In limited situations, excessive reliance on these medications may indicate that a facility is using these medications to control patient behavior.